Burchonator/instagram-follow-statistics/README.md

 5. The bot exits the browser and a report is generated of who mutually follows you, who you don't follow back, and who doesn't follow you back.

 # Note:
-- This is a baseline for you to use.
-Please credit this project if my code assists you with your work. 🙏
 - This program isn't perfect.
 The code can obviosuly be improved and works for my profile with roughly 200 following and followers.
 - Not recommended for large profiles over 10K followers/following because the code uses a for loop that requires the bot to click Key.END to scroll down the list of followers and following.
 - This code hasn't been tested throughly.
 Only on my profiles.
 - XPATHS may change as the instagram inteface changes which means you may need to modify the XPATHS to where the buttons and data is stored.

-This was a fun project I made to see who doesn't follow me back.
-Please credit this project if this code helps you with your work. 🙏

-Thanks,
-Mitch

-Created 9/5/23 in Australia